Learning fit

-Short answer: Paragliding education in Montenegro can make sense for some future pilots and progressing readers, but it is not the first answer for everyone.
-The stronger sequence is to understand the country, site patterns, rules, and support context first; then decide whether training is genuinely the next step.
+Short answer: Paragliding education in Montenegro can make sense for some future pilots and progressing readers, but it is not a shortcut to one school, one instructor, or one fixed course.
+The stronger sequence is to understand the country, site patterns, rules, and support context first; then decide whether learning or supervised progression is genuinely the next question.

 Why this is a useful start